Aveek-Saha/blog/content/post/electron-svelte.md

 npm run dev
 ```

-Then open http://localhost:5000, you should see a defalut web page.
+Then open http://localhost:5000, you should see a default web page.
 This means that the setup was successful

 # Set up Electron
 Now we'll install `electron` as a development dependency.